Southwest® Rapid Rewards® Premier Business Credit Card review: A decent pick for small-business owners flying Southwest

 Cardmember anniversary bonus

 Perhaps the most compelling feature of this card is the 6,000 bonus points you’ll receive every cardmember anniversary with no spending requirement.
-Those points could translate to approximately $90 in value toward future flights (based on a value of 1.5 cents per point), which almost offsets the card’s annual fee entirely.
+Those points could translate to approximately $90 in value toward future flights (based on a value of 1.5 cents per point).
+While that doesn’t fully offset the card’s $149 annual fee, it does help reduce the effective cost — especially if you also take advantage of perks like the free first checked bag for up to eight companions and Group 5 boarding.

 Travel and purchase protections